 Once baby has developed their pincer grasp, offer bite-sized pieces of soft, ripe pear, with skin on or off.
 Aim for small, flat pieces rather than cubes.
 You may also continue to offer soft, ripe pear cut into thin slices or half, with core removed.
 Or, continue offering cooked halves.

 For soft, ripe pears, pretty much anything goes at this age.
 Offer quartered pears with the core and seeds removed, bite-sized pieces, and when you feel the child is ready, the whole fruit with the skin.
-Expect your toddler to spit much of the skin out when eating—this is normal and will subside closer to 18 to 24 months when toddlers get the hang of grinding fruit and vegetable skins with their molars.
+Expect the toddler to spit much of the skin out when eating—this is normal and will subside closer to 18 to 24 months when toddlers get the hang of grinding fruit and vegetable skins with their molars.

 How to prepare a pear for cooking